carolzhou/multiPhATE2/README.md

 7) Custom blast or hmm searching:
 Here you may specify custom sequence databases for searching at the genome, gene, or protein levels.
 Blast searches a blast-formatted database, and phmmer and jackhmmer search sequence databases.
 Be aware that blast programs search blast-formatted databases, and phmmer and jackhmmer search fasta sequence databases.
 Normally the very large, segmented databases (e.g., NR, Refseq Protein) are downloaded as blast-formatted databases; the fasta sequence databases are very large or a bit problematic with respect to downloading fasta sequences.
 It is recommended to not run hmm searches against NR or Refseq Protein.

-8) HMM profile searching:  For hmm searching against an hmm profile database, use hmmscan.
+8) HMM profile searching:  For hmm searching against an hmm profile database, use [hmmscan](https://www.ebi.ac.uk/Tools/hmmer/search/hmmscan) or [phmmer](https://www.ebi.ac.uk/Tools/hmmer/search/phmmer).
 Currently pVOGhmm and VOGhmm databases are supported.

 9) Comparing gene profiles and performing comparative genomics:
 If you are configuring multiPhATE2 to annotate at least two phage genomes, you may opt to run the CompareGeneProfiles (CGP) and Genomics modules by setting CGP to 'true'.
 For meaningful results, it is  recommended that relatively similar genomes be compared using these analyses.
 Although there is no theoretical limit to the number of genomes that can be compared, it is recommended that the user run at least three, and it is advised to test drive this analysis with up to a dozen or so genomes to determine how much compute time and memory might be required, before running very large numbers of genomes, if running the CGP module in serial.
 If your machine supports parallel processing, then set the CGP threads parameter accordingly (see below).